 Not so Fun Fact: Our feet get wider with age and weight.
-This can change the size/length as well as the width measurement.
+This can change the size/length as well as the width measurement of your foot.
 This also means the boots you bought 10 years ago might not be the size you need today.
 Feel free to call us and talk to our boot experts if you have any questions!

 Check out the Cowboy Boot Size Charts page for more general information on fit and sizing.

 60% of people have one foot bigger than the other.
 If this is you, we suggest matching the size of your larger foot.
 Using a cushioned insole or thicker socks will make up the difference for the smaller foot.

 For our flat-footed friends, Roper boots will be the most comfortable.
 Ropers are made to fit more like a shoe with a low walking heel and round toe.

-Athletic Calves?
 All calves are not created equal.
 Lucky for you, we have many shapes and sizes.
-A Roper style, Stallion Zorro or any boot under the traditional 12” shaft height should do just fine.
-We can also put the boots on boot stretchers to stretch the shaft, but only about 1” more in order to keep the integrity of the boot.
+A Roper style, Stallion Zorro or any boot shorter than the traditional 12” shaft height should do just fine.
+We can also put the boots on boot stretchers to stretch the shaft, but only by about 1” wider.
+Any more stretching may hurt the boot.

 We believe the right fit is important.
 Pinto Ranch will cover the exchange shipping on your boots until you find the right size.
 And if you’re still not happy, we’ll cover the return shipping as well… no problem!
 For more information see our easy return policy.